 Are the Free Burma Rangers Taking Part in Military Operations Alongside the SDF?

-An apparent FBR volunteer positioned next to a member of the SDF and firing an AK-pattern rifle.
+An apparent FBR volunteer positioned next to a member of the SDF is seen firing an AK-pattern rifle.
 [Source]

 A critical piece of documentation in determining whether the FBR have actively engaged in offensive combat operations in northern Syria is included in a video titled “Zau Seng’s Last Video: Rescuing the Wounded in Northeastern Syria on Nov.
 2nd”.